Tarun-Kumar-Anand/Tarun-Kumar-Anand/README.md

 > "What’s a data analyst’s favorite type of music?
 Algo-rhythm. 🕺📈

-Okay another one
+"Okay another one

-Why did Power BI get kicked out of the meeting?
+"Why did Power BI get kicked out of the meeting?
 Because it kept showing everyone’s true performance with no filters! 😬📊

 ---